cmkobel/gBGC/README.md

 Let's try flipping the visualization: GC3 as y-axis and recombination rate as color: [Figure 21](https://github.com/cmkobel/gBGC/raw/master/log/36.gif).
 The stills for Figure 21 can be accessed [here](https://github.com/cmkobel/gBGC/tree/master/log/36).

+After looking at the chromosome, I can conclude the gBGC hypothesis does not have a region-wise base.